EPCCed/eidf-docs/docs/safe-haven-services/open-ondemand/apps/container-app.md

 1. Click **Launch**.
 1. The job card for the job should appear.
 1. View the log file, `container_app_output-RUNID.log`, for the job (where `RUNID` is a numerical identifier):
-    * If you selected a back-end where your home directory is common to both the Open OnDemand host and the back-end, then:
+    * If you selected a back-end where your home directory is common to both the Open OnDemand VM and the back-end, then:
-        1. Click the **Session ID** link in the job card to open the [File Manager](../files.md), pointing at the job context directory for the job on the Open OnDemand host.
+        1. Click the **Session ID** link in the job card to open the [File Manager](../files.md), pointing at the job context directory for the job on the Open OnDemand VM.
         1. Click on the log file, `container_app_output-RUNID.log`.
-    * If you selected a back-end where your home directory is not common to both the Open OnDemand host and the back-end, then:
+    * If you selected a back-end where your home directory is not common to both the Open OnDemand VM and the back-end, then:
         1. Select **Clusters** menu, back-end **Shell Access** option to log into the back-end.
         1. Change into the job context directory for the job on the back-end and show the log file: